-Curt’s research interests include the history and anthropology of building materials, fieldwork in architectural history and practice, the architecture and urbanism of waste management and the design of public infrastructures such as lighting and streets.
-His dissertation, "Substitutions of Modernity: materials and subalternity in postcolonial India," is a history and ethnography of the substitution of materials and building technologies following Indian Independence in 1947 and economic liberalization in the 1980s and 90s.
-Curt's design and research practice has included a number of public installations, salons and curatorial residencies.
-As part of his research project The Assembly of Trash, he co-organized a symposium (Producing Waste, Producing Space) and exhibition (Tracing Waste) at Princeton University (2015), undertook a residency (How To Make Waste Public) at WUHO Gallery in Los Angeles (2014) and curated an exhibition and symposium (The Assembly of Trash) at CEPA Gallery in Buffalo in 2012.
+Curt’s research interests include the history and anthropology of building materials, fieldwork in architectural history and practice, and the architecture and urbanism of infrastructures such as waste management and lighting.
+His dissertation project at Princeton is a history and ethnography of the substitution of materials and building technologies following Indian Independence in 1947 and economic liberalization in the 1980s and 90s.
+Curt's design and research practice has included a number of public installations and events.
+As part of his research project The Assembly of Trash, he co-organized a symposium (Producing Waste, Producing Space) and exhibition (Tracing Waste) at Princeton University (2015), undertook a residency (How To Make Waste Public) at WUHO Gallery in Los Angeles (2014), and curated an exhibition and symposium (The Assembly of Trash) at CEPA Gallery in Buffalo in 2012.
 In 2012, he designed a public installation at Lawndale Art Center in Houston, TX that imagined the infrastructure of office light in an outdoor urban space.

-His recent publications include essays in Interwoven (2017), ARPA (2016) and Scapegoat (2011 and 2017).
-In 2012, he co-edited an issue of the Indian journal Seminar, Streetscapes: The Future of the Street, which drew from a symposium organized in collaboration with a group of scholars at the National Institute of Advanced Studies in Bangalore.
+His recent publications include essays in Discourse (PUP, 2020), Interwoven (2017 and 2019), ARPA (2016) and Scapegoat (2011 and 2017).
+In 2012, he co-edited an issue of the Indian journal Seminar, Streetscapes: The Future of the Street, which drew from a symposium organized in collaboration with a group of scholars at the National Institute of Advanced Studies (NIAS) in Bangalore.